tokio-rs/axum/axum/src/docs/middleware.md

 instead integrates with [`tower`].
 This means the ecosystem of [`tower`] and [`tower-http`] middleware all work with axum.

-While its not necessary to fully understand tower to write or use middleware with axum, having at least a basic understanding of tower's concepts is recommended.
+While it's not necessary to fully understand tower to write or use middleware with axum, having at least a basic understanding of tower's concepts is recommended.
 See [tower's guides][tower-guides] for a general introduction.
 Reading the documentation for [`tower::ServiceBuilder`] is also recommended.